Editorial Standards

 - The due date is the last day of the seventh month after plan year end, for calendar-year plans that is typically July 31.
 You can extend by up to 2.5 months with Form 5558 filed by the original due date.

-- Electronic filing through EFAST2 is generally required, and many filers are now subject to the IRS electronic filing mandate if they file at least 10 federal returns in the year.
+- Form 5500-EZ may be filed either electronically through EFAST2 or on paper with the IRS, and many filers are now subject to the IRS electronic filing mandate if they file at least 10 federal returns in the year.

 - Late filings can trigger steep penalties.
 Penalty relief may be available through Form 14704 or reasonable cause, so act quickly if you miss a deadline.